nonamebesty/sudonew/README.md

 - `TERA_COOKIE` Terabox Cookie (only `ndus` value) (see [Help](#help))
 - `UPDATES_CHANNEL` Updates channel username Without "@"
 - `ADMIN_LIST` User ID's of Bot Admins seperatend by space
-- `GROUP_ID` Telegram New Or Old Group ID's seperated by space, members of this group no need to join updates channel
+- `GROUP_ID` Telegram New Or Old Group ID's starts with -100 seperated by space, members of this group no need to join updates channel

 ---